scottt/chrome-extension-dead-simple-url-redirector/README.md

 To Load the Extension in Chrome:
 1. Go to `chrome://extensions`
 1. Enable "Developer mode"
-1. Load unpacked -> select directory containing this code
-1. Test that the URL redirections work
+1. "Load unpacked" -> Select directory containing this code .
+Test that the URL redirections work

 For Firefox:
 1. Go to `about:debugging`
-1. Load Temporary Add-on
+1. "Load Temporary Add-on"
 1. Select `manifest.json`
 1. See [Firefox.md](Firefox.md) on how to get a signed XPI file that you don't need to manually load each time you restart Firefox